datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 ---
 title: Combining DataFrames with pandas
+teaching: 0
+exercises: 0
+objectives:
+    - Combine data from multiple files into a single DataFrame using merge and concat.
+    - Combine two DataFrames using a unique ID found in both DataFrames.
+    - Employ `to_csv` to export a DataFrame in CSV format.
+    - Join DataFrames using common fields (join keys).
 ---

 In many "real world" situations, the data that we want to use come in multiple